 --write-contacts-to-file string output file path to write table of contacts

---write-contacts-residue-level-to-file string output file path to write residue-level grouped contacts
+--write-contacts-residue-level-to-file string output file path to write table of residue-level grouped contacts

---write-contacts-chain-level-to-file string output file path to write chain-level grouped contacts
+--write-contacts-chain-level-to-file string output file path to write table of chain-level grouped contacts

---write-cells-to-file string output file path to write of per-cell summaries
+--write-cells-to-file string output file path to write table of per-cell summaries

---write-cells-residue-level-to-file string output file path to write residue-level grouped per-cell summaries
+--write-cells-residue-level-to-file string output file path to write table of residue-level grouped per-cell summaries

---write-cells-chain-level-to-file string output file path to write chain-level grouped per-cell summaries
+--write-cells-chain-level-to-file string output file path to write table of chain-level grouped per-cell summaries

 --write-tessellation-edges-to-file string output file path to write generating IDs and lengths of SAS-constrained tessellation edges